ekozyreff/ekozyreff.github.io/index.md

 Currently, I am part of [Klabin](https://klabin.com.br/)'s **Analytic Projects Team**, where I contribute my skills and knowledge to impactful projects.
 My expertise lies in leveraging tools such as *Python*, *Pyomo*, *Mixed Integer Programming*, *Excel*, and *VBA* to tackle complex challenges and drive efficiency in various domains.

 Feel free to explore my [project portfolio](/projects.md) to discover more about the projects I've undertaken and the impact they've had.
-Also, check out some of my [background and interests](/vita.md) and my [LinkedIn profile](https://www.linkedin.com/in/ekozyreff/).
+Also, check out my [background and interests](/vita.md) and my [LinkedIn profile](https://www.linkedin.com/in/ekozyreff/).

 Thank you for visiting!